Existence of a Phase Transition in Harmonic Activation and Transport: Proof of Theorem

 \section{Proof of Theorem \ref{thm form dot}}

-In this section, we will analyze three algorithms which, when applied sequentially, dictate a sequence of HAT steps to form a configuration in $\DOT_{d,n} (a,1)$, from an arbitrary configuration and for any sufficiently large $a$.
-Each subsection will contain the statement of an algorithm and two results: \begin{itemize} \item informally, the first result will conclude that the algorithm does what it is intended to do; and \item the second will provide bounds on the number of steps and probability with which HAT realizes the steps dictated by the algorithm. \end{itemize} The final subsection will combine the bounds.
+In this section, we will analyze three algorithms which, when applied sequentially, dictate a sequence of HAT steps to form a configuration that has an $(a,1)$ DOT clustering in $\Refcon^\times$, from an arbitrary configuration and for any sufficiently large $a$.
+Each subsection will contain the statement of an algorithm and two results: \begin{enumerate} \item Informally, the first result will conclude that the algorithm does what it is intended to do. \item The second will provide bounds on the number of steps and probability with which HAT realizes the steps dictated by the algorithm. \end{enumerate} The final subsection will combine the bounds.
+We fix $d \geq 5$ and $n \geq 2$ throughout.

-To prove that the configuration produced by the algorithms belongs to $\DOT_{d,n} (a,1)$, we must find an $(a,1)$ separated DOT clustering of the configuration.
-For this reason, it is convenient for the algorithms to return clusterings instead of configurations.
-Unlike the clusterings in the preceding sections, the clusterings will not be natural clusterings associated to HAT.
-Instead, the algorithms will actively assign and reassign elements to different clusters.